PUMPKIN Jarrahdale - 7 Seeds

 Pumpkins have a number of health benefits and are fairly easy to grow from fresh Pumpkin seeds.
 Because of its high content of beta-carotene (which is converted to vitamin A) pumpkins are great for improving eyesight.
 Other benefits of this delicious fruit include: Healthy & younger looking skin, improved immunity and strengthened immune system and weight loss.

-Care: Sow seeds outdoors as soon as danger of frost has past in your area.
+Care: Sow seeds outdoors as soon as the danger of frost has passed in your area.
 Cover seed lightly with soil, 2 - 3 seeds together in groups.
 Space giants at least 3 m apart.
-For earlier Pumpkins start indoors 2 to 3 weeks in advance of intended date for moving the plants to the garden.
+For earlier Pumpkins start indoors 2 to 3 weeks in advance of the intended date for moving the plants to the garden.
 Use Jiffy pots so the container and roots can be buried without disturbing the root system.
-Also make sure the pot is wet when transplanting.
+Also, make sure the pot is wet when transplanting.
 Sow 2 seeds per pot and do not thin.
-Germinates best at 22 degree C in 7 to 10 days.
-Pumpkins are ripe once the stem has reached a dark green color and is starting to wither.
+Germinates best at 22 degrees C in 7 to 10 days.
+Pumpkins are ripe once the stem has reached a dark green colour and is starting to wither.
 Ample water is needed for optimum size!